OlajideTechie/Sauce-Demo-Project/README.md

 - `saucedemo.cy.js`

-  This file contains test scripts and scenarios for the sauce demo app
+  This file contains test scripts and scenarios for the Sauce demo app

-# Run Test scripts
+# Test scripts

 To run all test scripts from the terminal, use the below script:

 `npx cypress run `

-To run the test scripts with cypress from test runner, use the below script:
+To run the test scripts with Cypress from the test runner, use the script below:

 `npx cypress open`